edgarsandi/logging-helper/README.md

 }
 ```

-The minimal log level default is \Monolog\Logger::ERROR, when the third parameter has been omitted, this will be the minimun log level of logger instance
+The minimal log level default is \Monolog\Logger::ERROR, when the third parameter has been omitted, this will be the minimum log level of logger instance
 All messages sent with a less log level (example: \Monolog\Logger::DEBUG) will not be logged because the minimum log level is greater

 ## Usage